Meteor-Community-Packages/meteor-autoform/README.md

 be within an autoForm block.
 * All of the helpers that generate HTML elements can take any attributes you want to supply, and will add all of them to the generated HTML element.
 So you can add class, id, etc.
-* As long as you use a button with type=submit and the "insert" class, validation and insertion will happen automatically, and the `afFieldIsInvalid` and `afFieldMessage` helpers will reactively update.
+* As long as you use a button with `type="submit"` and the "insert" class, validation and insertion will happen automatically, and the `afFieldIsInvalid` and `afFieldMessage` helpers will reactively update.